All Episodes

 He kept his promise.

-Uh he believes he can reconstruct uh Neanderthal DNA and uh and resurrect uh Neanderthal man who became extinct thirty three thousand years ago.
+He believes he can reconstruct Neanderthal DNA and resurrect Neanderthal man who became extinct 33,000 years ago.

 And so he's got the DNA.

-All he needs now is a is a woman willing to carry the baby.
+All he needs now is a woman willing to carry the baby.

-So if you would like to carry a Neanderthal baby to term uh then Harvard Medical School is uh is interested in you.
+So if you would like to carry a Neanderthal baby to term, then Harvard Medical School is interested with you.

-You know, demographically, we had a lot of this uh after the last election, that that the uh that the uh Republicans were just on the losing end of the uh of demographic trends in the United States, because the United States is becoming more Hispanic, uh it's becoming more gay, uh it's becoming more metroseual, it's becoming more Euro Socialists, and the Republicans just have no answer to this uh to this demographic trend.
+You know, demographically, we had a lot of this after the last election, that the Republicans were just on the losing end of demographic trends in the United States because the United States is becoming more Hispanic, it's becoming more gay, it's becoming more metrosexual, it's becoming more Euro-socialist, and the Republicans just have no answer to this demographic trend.

-And I think if the Harvard Medical School is right here, and they can find women willing to give birth to Neanderthal babies, who's to say these guys won't be like uh who won't be just like sweeping into the Republican booths uh for the GOP in eighteen when they uh when they first vote in eighteen years' time.
+And I think if Harvard Medical School is right here and they can find women willing to give birth to Neanderthal babies, who's to say these guys won't be just like sweeping into the Republican booths for the GOP when they first vote in 18 years' time.

 So this could be an important breaking development.

-And I know this sounds like uh this would be the opening scene in a horror film in Rise of the Planet of the Apes or whatever, but this could be the you know, they're the way the way things are going, this could be the salvation of the uh uh of the Republic.
+And I know this sounds like this would be the opening scene in a horror film in Rise of the Planet of the Apes or whatever, but this could be the, you know, the way things are going, this could be the salvation of the Republic.

-Because say what you like about these Neanderthal guys, the hunter-gatherer types running around in the for they're small government types.
+Because say what you like about these Neanderthal guys, the hunter-gatherer types running around in the forest, they're small government types.

-Uh you don't go to the Social Security Office and see a bunch of Neanderthals ahead of you waiting to sign on to uh Yeah, I mean that's the thing.
+You don't go to the Social Security office and see a bunch of Neanderthals ahead of you waiting to sign on.

-You don't look to the you don't go you don't wait for food stamps to go to the supermarket for your slab of mastodon for your big meal.
+If you HR makes the correct point here, you don't wait for food stamps to go to the supermarket for your slab of mastodon for your big meal.

-You kill that you take down that mastodon yourself and and you uh and you uh and you fry him over the fire.
+You take down that mastodon yourself and you fry him over the fire.

 You don't wait for the government.